-So it is no surprise that a short year later, we were back with our backpacks.
-This time we were ready to tackle Tasmania’s 6 day, 65 kilometre, Overland Track.
+A short year after first visiting Cradle Mountain, we were back with our backpacks, this time ready to tackle Tasmania’s 6 day, 65 kilometre, Overland Track.
 From Cradle Mountain in the north, the track cuts through the heart of wild Tasmania, to Lake St Clair in the south.

 The first day of a hike is often the toughest.
 Settling into a rhythm, getting the feel of the boots and adjusting to the pull of the pack once again.
 On the Overland Track, the first day just happens to be one of the longest as well as one of the steepest.
 But with the spectacular views, each steep climb is rewarded with sweeping scenes, each a little sweeter for the hard work to reach them.